zominy/bash-cybersecurity-course/Module 5: Logs and Logs: Automating Log Monitoring/README.md

 ## 🎯 Aims

 By the end of this module, you should be able to:
-- Understand how to use nmap, netstat, and whois for network scanning and information gathering.
-- Automate common tasks by integrating these tools into scripts.
-- Store the results of commands for later analysis or processing.
-- Parse and extract relevant data from command output
+- Understand where and how system logs are stored.
+- Use tools like `grep`, `tail`, and `journalctl` to read logs.
+- Identify failed login attempts in logs.
-- Develop a wrapper script
+- Write a basic bash script to automate log scanning.

 ---

 ## 🚀 Next Up

-Head to MODULE 5 to learn about COMING!
+Head to MODULE 6 to learn about COMING!